-For starters, any ticket booked by March 30, 2021 (even for travel in the far future) can be changed or canceled for free, getting a voucher for future travel.
-Those vouchers last a year from the date of your original purchase.
+For starters, any ticket booked by April 30, 2021 (even for travel in the far future) can be changed or canceled for free, getting a voucher for future travel.
 And yes, even basic economy fares qualify for free change or cancellation.

 Read more on Delta’s change and cancellation policies during COVID-19

 Changing flights means you won’t pay the usual $200-plus change fee.
 If you change to a more expensive flight, you’ll have to pay the difference.
 Cancel the flight altogether?
 You’ll get an eCredit or voucher.

 But how do you find those credits, anyway?
 And how do you put them to use?